Skip to main content

 5. Optimize Inventory Management:

 Avoid holding excessive inventory, as this ties up valuable cash.
 Implement stricter inventory control measures, forecast demand accurately, and consider just-in-time inventory systems where feasible.
+This is a key part of manage cash flow during inflation and uncertainty.

 6. Accelerate Receivables: